migueltorrescosta/obsidian-notes-old/_notes/Public/Code Contribution Flow.md

 - No special characters, only alphanumeric , `_` and `-`
 - Limit to 50 chars
 - Follow the [Seven Rules](https://cbea.ms/git-commit/#seven-rules) which talk about "subject"
+- Most people reading the PR don't have the context you have: not only should you explain what you changed, but also how and why

 ### PR Template
 ```markdown